renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 This is called an **union type**.

-> An union type is a type formed by two or more different types.
+> A union type is a type formed by two or more different types.
 A value always has a single type, but a function may accept or return values of different types.
 That's the main reason union types exist.

 To try this out, you can use the following code (don't forget, this must be inside the `run` function):